genomicsclass/book/pages/matrix_algebra_examples.md

 # Summary

 We have shown how write linear models using linear algebra.
 We are going to do this for several examples many of which are related to designed experiments.
 We showed how to obtain least squares estimates.
-But keep in mind the because $y$ is a random variable, these estimates are random as well.
+But keep in mind the because $$y$$ is a random variable, these estimates are random as well.
 In a later section we will learn how to compute standard error for this estimates and use this to perform inference.